-Seville, Spain (CNN) — With due respect to Copenhagen, Amsterdam has long been hailed as Europe capital of cycling, but now there's a new kid riding on the block.
+Seville, Spain (CNN) — Amsterdam has long been hailed as Europe capital of cycling, but now there's a new kid riding on the block: Seville.

-Until recently the southern Spanish city has been an unlikely contender for the crown.
+Until recently, this southern city in Spain has been an unlikely contender for the crown.

 Up to 70,000 bikes are now used daily in the city -- not a huge figure, admittedly, but a giant leap from the 6,000 of a few years ago.